krishnapandey01/Face_Recognition_Attendance_System_/README.md

 HOW TO USE:

-Save images of people as 'name1.jpg','name2.jpg'...... name1, name2, ... being name of the person!
+Save images of people in ImagesAttendance folderas 'name1.jpg','name2.jpg'...... name1, name2, ... being name of the person!

 Run the program.

 An excel file will be created, marked with the attendance for the faces it recognised.

 Keep all the images and the python script in the same folder as well as run the python script for the same folder.

 Excel will be created with the column as 'name' and 'time' of person marking attendance in  it.